-The Court hearing on the Debtors' request to reject the CBAs began on April 23, 2012 with the presentation of the Debtors' case and concluded the week of May 21, 2012 with the presentation of the unions' cases and rebuttal evidence from the Debtors.
-Since the filing of its request to reject its CBAs, American and the unions have continued to negotiate in good faith toward consensual agreements.
-These negotiations have resulted in ratified agreements with all seven TWU-represented groups (Fleet Service Clerks, Dispatchers, Ground School Instructors, Maintenance Control Technicians, Simulator Technicians, Mechanics and Related (M&R), and Stores).
-Five of the agreements have been approved by the Bankruptcy Court, and the Debtors expect the other two remaining agreements (M&R and Stores) to be approved by the Bankruptcy Court in early September.
-On July 20, 2012, APFA decided to send American's proposed Last Best and Final Offer (LBFO) to its membership for a ratification vote, and on August 19, APFA announced the LBFO was ratified by the membership.
-The Debtors expect this new agreement with American to its membership for a ratification vote; however, APA announced on August 8, 2012 that its membership did not ratify that agreement.
-As a result, on August 15, 2012, the Bankruptcy Court issued its decision on the Debtors' request to reject its pilot CBA.
-The Bankruptcy Court denied the Debtors' request, but found that all but two of the Debtors' numerous 1113 term sheet proposals met all of the standards for contract rejection.
+The Court hearing on the Debtors' request to reject the CBAs began on April 23, 2012 with the presentation of the Debtors' case and concluded the week of May 21, 2012.
+Since the filing of its request to reject its CBAs, American and the unions continued to negotiate in good faith toward consensual agreements.
+These negotiations resulted in ratified agreements with all seven TWU-represented groups (Fleet Service Clerks, Dispatchers, Ground School Instructors, Maintenance Control Technicians, Simulator Technicians, Mechanics and Related (M&R), and Stores), all of which have been approved by the Bankruptcy Court.
+On July 20, 2012, APFA sent American's proposed Last Best and Final Offer (LBFO) to its membership for a ratification vote, and on August 19, 2012 APFA announced the LBFO was ratified by the membership.
+This new agreement was approved by the Bankruptcy Court approval of the APFA and all seven TWU agreements, American has begun implementing the terms of those new agreements.

+On June 27, 2012, the APA Board of Directors voted in favor of sending a tentative agreement it reached with American to its membership for a ratification vote; however, APA announced on August 8, 2012 that its membership did not ratify that agreement.
+Subsequently, on August 15, 2012, the Bankruptcy Court issued its decision on the Debtors' request to reject its pilot CBA.
+The Bankruptcy Court denied the request, but found that all but two of the numerous 1113 term sheet proposals met all of the standards for contract rejection.
 The Bankruptcy Court invited the Debtors to modify the two proposals and renew its motion.
-The Debtors filed a renewed 1113 motion on August 17, 2012, and a hearing on the renewed motion will be held on September 4, 2012.
-The ultimate resolution of the pilot agreement cannot be determined at this time.
+A renewed 1113 motion was filed on August 17, 2012, and a hearing was held on September 4, 2012.
+On that date, the Bankruptcy Court rendered a decision granting the motion.
+In accordance with the Bankruptcy Court's ruling, American began implementing terms and conditions of employment for pilots that the Bankruptcy Court determined were fair and necessary for Debtors' successful restructuring.
+American will implement necessary changes over time, and will continue to negotiate in good faith with the APA toward a new pilot agreement.

 AMR Eagle commenced the Section 1113(c) process with its unions on March 21, 2012.
 On July 20, AMR Eagle and the TWU reached a tentative agreement with the Mechanics and Related and Fleet Service Clerks groups.
 On August 24, 2012, the TWU announced that the Fleet Service Clerks group ratified its tentative agreement and that the Mechanics and Related group did not ratify its tentative agreement.
-On July 27, 2012, AMR Eagle reached a tentative agreement with the Association of Flight Attendants, and the ratification vote result will be known on September 5, 2012.
+Because consensual agreements had not been reached with the TWU represented Mechanics, Ground School Instructors and Dispatchers, AMR Eagle filed a motion with the Bankruptcy Court on September 7, 2012 requesting approval to reject those CBAs.
+A hearing date on the motion has been scheduled for October 23, 2012.
+AMR Eagle continues to negotiate in good faith with the TWU with respect to each of those work groups.
+On July 27, 2012, AMR Eagle reached a tentative agreement with the Association of Flight Attendants, and the tentative agreement was ratified by the flight attendants on September 7, 2012.
 On August 8, 2012, AMR Eagle reached an agreement-in-principle with the Air Line Pilots Association.
-The ratification vote schedule for that agreement has not yet been determined.
-AMR Eagle continues to negotiate toward consensual agreements with its two other TWU work groups.
-The ultimate resolution of AMR Eagle's union agreements cannot be determined at this time.
+The ALPA Master Executive Council accepted the terms of the agreement-in principle on September 12, 2012 and the tentative agreement will be sent to the pilots for a ratification vote.
+AMR Eagle anticipates learning the vote result on October 8, 2012.
+The ultimate resolution of AMR Eagle's union agreements (other than the AFA and TWU Fleet agreements) cannot be determined at this time.